berkott/nature-and-art/content/blog/art_and_flowers/index.md

 None of the difficulties are easily resolved.
 The key issue is that while the drawing is aesthetic, it is not drawn to be aesthetic.

 ![alt](lilac.jpg)
 Lilac.
-New York Botanicsl Garden.
+New York Botanical Garden.

 Consider the presented difficulties.
 1. I photographed this lilac tree in the New York Botanical Garden.
 Here, it clearly had a maker who placed somewhere to look aesthetic.
 Simply considering a lilac flower in a vaccum, the flower is aesthetic, yet it lacks a human maker.